-As the business world headways toward the pandemic’s anticipated end, it has become apparent that during the past two years, businesses have discovered the importance of implementing enterprise resource planning (ERP) systems to automate their business processes.
-In particular, manufacturing units have moved faster towards automation due to difficulty staffing the shopfloor during lockdowns.
-Today, even with the pandemic safety measures relatively at bay, it is evident that the manufacturing automation trend is here to stay.
+It is becoming more and more apparent that businesses have discovered the importance of implementing enterprise resource planning (ERP) systems to automate their business processes.
+In particular, manufacturing units have moved faster towards automation due to difficulty staffing the shop floor during lockdowns.

-Several recent surveys have gathered that 67% of manufacturers and distributors revealed that their ERP implementations were successful.
-Manufacturing units made up a whopping 47% of companies considering purchasing an ERP platform.
+Several recent surveys have gathered that 67% of manufacturers and distributors revealed that their ERP implementations were successful, while manufacturing units made up a whopping 47% of companies considering purchasing an ERP platform.

 However, not all ERPs are made the same.
 Manufacturers, in particular, must look for specific modules to ensure a successful implementation.